chfrank-cgn/Rancher/ec2-cluster-1/grafana-cloud/README.md

 - `22-deployment.yaml` has a small NFS service for backup
 - `23-monitor.yaml` has the service monitor

-## RKE 1.24 cAdvisor Workaround

-To work around Github Issue [38934](https://github.com/rancher/rancher/issues/38934#issuecomment-1294585708) we add a separate cadvisor instance:

-- `30-roles.yaml` has the service account and role bindings
-- `32-deployment.yaml` has the actual deployment
-- `33-monitor.yaml` has the service monitor

 ## Syslog forwarding

 To forward the system and pod logs to Grafana Cloud, we will need to configure Rancher's logging operator: